Watson-Personal-Assistant/developer/_content/knowledge/what-is-kr.md

 Create custom agents to subscribe to state changes events from the model and to fire some rules.
 As part of your agent, you might create a function to evaluate the condition part of a rule and a function to run the action part of the rule.

 The Knowledge and Reasoning component has a WebSphere Message Hub that implements a publish and subscription messaging mechanism.
-Subscribe the rules of your agent to the publication topics the agent is interested.
+Subscribe the rules of your agent to the publication topics the agent is interested in.
 Your agent is then notified of changes in the world model of users.

-Complete the Knowledge and Reasoning _proactivity_ tutorial for an example of how to use its capability in your assistant.

 > **What to do next?**<br/>
 Complete the [proactivity tutorial]({{site.baseurl}}/knowledge/about-tutorial).